1. Parenting

 4. Aggression and hitting

-Aggressive behavior, although worrying, is also rather common in a preschooler.
-Your child could throw things, kick, hit, or bite to express feelings of anger.
-On the other hand, such reactions may be triggered by the fact that they cannot express themselves effectively.
-If, for instance, an older child snatches a toy from them, they may bite or hit them because they are unable to get it back any other way.
+On the other hand, such reactions may be triggered because they cannot express themselves effectively.
+If, for instance, an older child snatches a toy from them, they may bite or hit because they cannot get it back any other way.

-Sometimes, however, they might behave in this manner to test you and see whether they can get their way.
-Hence, we must set boundaries and explain that this kind of behavior is unacceptable.
 Remember, though, that discipline is not the same as punishment.
 Also, give your child the vocabulary of emotions so that they can talk about their feelings rather than act them out.

 5. Fussy or emotional eating